cdktf/cdktf-provider-cloudflare/docs/accessRule.csharp.md

 - *Type:* string

-A personal note about the rule.
-Typically used as a reminder or explanation for the rule.
+An informative summary of the rule, typically used as a reminder or explanation.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/access_rule#notes AccessRule#notes}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/access_rule#notes AccessRule#notes}

 ---